BiDAlab/UWF4DR-Benchmark/README.md

 ## Reproducibility and Dependencies

-The repository has been tested using **Python 3.10**.
+The repository has been tested with **Python 3.10**.

-Dependencies required for each family of models used in this study are specified in the `requirements/` directory.

-Different model families (e.g., CNN-based models, vision transformers, and retinal foundation models) rely on distinct software stacks and are therefore intended to be used in separate Python environments.
+Dependencies for each model family are specified in the `requirements/` directory and are intended to be installed in separate Python environments.

 ### Python Version Notes

+The CNNs, ViT-B/16 and feature-level fusion components were tested with Python 3.10.
-While the main repository (CNNs and ViT-B/16 models) has been tested with **Python 3.10**, the RETFound implementation is based on **Python 3.9** and TensorFlow 2.8.x, following the official RETFound repository.

-For full compatibility and reproducibility of RETFound experiments, we recommend creating a dedicated **Python 3.9** environment when working with the dependencies listed in `requirements/retfound.txt`.
+RETFound is based on Python 3.9 and TensorFlow 2.8.x, following the official RETFound implementation.
+For full compatibility, we recommend creating a dedicated Python 3.9 environment when using `requirements/retfound.txt`.

 ---